eezis/quasar-firebase-staging-and-prod-environments/README.md

 `yarn add firebase`

 Then run `firebase init`.
-Note, I want staging to be the default, so I specified that when I ran init...
+Note, I want staging to be the default, so I specified that when I ran init.
+Note also, since I am using yarn I say NO when asked if I want to use npm to install dependencies (when the init process is finished, I then use yarn

 ```
 firebase init